Colby A.F.C.: History

 2012-13 saw the club miss out on promotion on goal difference, as well as lose the Paul Henry Gold Cup Final 4–2 to Ayre United.
 The combination side were champions of Combination Division 2.
 In the 2013–14 season the club finished 3rd again and reached the Paul Henry Gold Cup Final, only to lose 5–2, again to Ayre United.
-The losing run of cup final losses continued for the next two seasons with back to back defeats to Douglas Athletic in Woods Cup.
+The losing run of cup final losses continued for the next two seasons with back to back defeats to Douglas Athletic in the Woods Cup.

 In the Isle of Man League 2015–16 season the southern club were promoted from JCK Division Two to the Canada Life Premier League as they finished second in the league.
 They confirmed their promotion by beating Douglas Royals 3–1 away from home, with Ashley Blake, Carl Hickey and Jordan Primrose-Smith scoring the goals.
 They also reached the final of the Woods Cup, losing 2–1 in extra time to Douglas Athletic.

 In their first season back in the Canada Life Premier League in the Isle Of Man League 2016–17 season, Colby finished 9th with 23 points and their combination finished 8th with 23 points, beating local rivals Rushen United FC 1-0 thanks to a Luke Roberts goal on 04/02/2017.
 They were relegated at the end of the 2017–18 season after many key decisions went against them, ending up bottom on goal difference.
 Their combination didn't fare any better, finishing bottom with only 9 points.

 After several seasons back in JCK Division 2, and after losing over 20 players to other clubs in the summer of 2021, it was decided for the 2021–22 season that the club would enter a side into the Isle of Man Football Combination Division 2 only.
 It is hoped that with the acquisition of some new players, as well as the eligibility of several of the club's current u16 side for senior football, that the club will be able to field two men's senior teams again in the 2022–23 season.

 The club have a long term reputation for a strong youth set up and 8 of the 2021-22 FC Isle of Man squad started with Colby.
 The club's masters (veterans) side are very successful.
 They have won the IOM Masters league and cup on several occasions.
-The women's side has been running for a number of years and have produced several Isle of Man internationals.
+The women's side ran for a number of years and produced several Isle of Man internationals.

-The 2022–23 season sees the return of the club to IOM Division 2, with the combination side playing IOM Combination 2.
+The 2022–23 season saw the return of the club to IOM Division 2, with the combination side playing IOM Combination 2.
 The first team secured their first win of the season in their second match with a 5–0 win vs. Governors Athletic.

+On March 1st 2025, the combination team secured their first title since 2013 with 2 games to spare, goals from Jack Skillicorn, Seb Spiers, Steve Collister and Jack Fordham secured a 4-1 win over Gymns to bring the trophy to Station Fields.